 10. Oak Notes: Delicate

-Most cabernet sauvignons are aged in oak barrels.
-However, that goal of that oak-aging process is to finesse the tannins present within the wine, since oak barrels themselves contain their own tannins that affect a final bottle’s flavor.
+Winemakers allow most cabernet sauvignons to age in oak barrels.
+However, the oak-aging process aims to finesse the tannins present within the wine, since oak barrels also contain tannins that affect a final bottle’s flavor.
+The aging process mellows the tannins naturally found in the cab sav to produce a wine that isn’t as overpowering.

-Like many other wine grape types, Merlot calls the Bordeaux region of France its home.
-Cultivated in the late 1700s, Merlot grapes are a younger varietal in the red wine family.
-Yet merlot wine marries unique elements of sweetness, smoothness and spice unmatched by most other varietals, catapulting it to a flavor profile all its own.
+Like many other wine grape types, merlot calls the Bordeaux region of France home.
+Cultivated in the late 1700s, merlot grapes are a younger varietal in the red wine family.
+However, merlot wine marries unique elements of sweetness, smoothness and spice unmatched by most other varietals, catapulting it to a flavor profile all its own.

-A glass of merlot contains low, subtle amounts of tannins, particularly compared to other red wines.
-This low tannin count is a major contributor to merlot’s silky, fruit-forward taste as opposed to a drier, pucker-inducing pour.
+A glass of merlot contains low, subtle amounts of tannins, particularly compared to other red wines like a Bordeaux or cabernet sauvignon.
+This low tannin count is a significant contributor to merlot’s silky, fruit-forward taste instead of a mouth-drying full-bodied pour.
+There are still some tannins present in merlot, though.
+If you’re sensitive to tannins or don’t like the dry mouthfeel, a pinot noir or a grenache are two reds with lower tannin levels.

 2. Color: Ruby Red

 Merlot wines come in a signature ruby red.
 Their centers are darker and opaque, with little light passing through.
-As merlot ages, its colors and cores will further lighten.
+As merlot ages, its colors and cores will further lighten to a garnet color.

 A standard glass of merlot will also carry sharp rim variation.
-Merlot rims carry a distinct orange edge — a color you’re hard pressed to find in other red wine types.
-Other color distinctions for merlots include:
+Merlot rims have a distinct orange edge — a color not often present in other red wine types.
+Other color distinctions for merlots include the following.

 - Merlots grow paler as they age